 While at medical school I took a sabbatical to work at the BMJ.
 That gave me an insight into the importance of knowledge to health and health care.
 Since leaving clinical practice I have worked as an editor and publisher of medical journals, the leader of a company that sought to find the small number of articles that truly matter from the thousands published each week, the Medical Director of a clinical improvement company, and the Physician Editor of TEDMED.
 See LinkedIn for more.

 The evidence is clear that the greatest threat to health is climate change.
-That’s why I lead a carbon neutral life by off-setting my carbon consumption through monthly donations to Tree Aid while looking for ways to reduce it.
+That’s why I lead a carbon neutral life by off-setting my carbon consumption through monthly donations to Tree Aid (while also looking for ways to reduce my consumption).
 Tree Aid doesn't just protect the environment by planting trees but also considers how their work can help people lift themselves out of poverty.

 If you’d like to explore how I can help you please do get in touch.